This article was originally published in December 2015. It was last updated on June 8, 2021.

 Grab a pint of: Cadillac Rainbows, a German sour made with passionfruit, pink guava, mango, and peach (4.6% ABV) Full beer list

-Since opening back in April, Edge City Brewery has been selling beer to-go as a way to adapt during the pandemic.
+Edge City opened in April of 2020 and sold beer to-go as a way to adapt during the pandemic.
 Choose from a rotating selection of New England IPAs, sours, pilsners, lagers, wheat beers, and stouts.

 Location: 6209 Old Post Rd., Ste.
 109

 The vibe: The taproom is mid-century modern with a touch of bohemian.
-There are plenty of plants, tables made from live-edge wood, and tons of natural light.
-Outside is a dog-friendly patio.
+There are plenty of plants, tables made from live-edge wood and a dog-friendly patio.